beginning of content

 What is a mental health recovery plan?

-A mental health recovery plan (also called a wellness recovery action plan (WRAP)) is designed to help you:
+A mental health recovery plan, also called a wellness recovery action plan (WRAP), helps you:

 What else can I do to help my recovery?

-Avoid alcohol and drug use — they make mental health conditions worse.
+Avoiding alcohol and drug use is also important, as you may feel they are helping, but they actually make many mental health conditions worse.

 Daily actions to improve your mental health